raph-rc/BraTS2021_QualityControl/README.md

 │   └── ...
 ```

-3)  Navigate to the working directory and start the viewer
+### Step 3:  Navigate to the working directory and start the viewer

 ```bash
 cd BraTS_Evaluation